JuliaLinearAlgebra/IterativeSolvers.jl/docs/src/index.md

 # IterativeSolvers.jl

-IterativeSolvers.jl is a Julia package that provides iterative algorithms for solving linear systems, eigensystems, and singular value problems.
+IterativeSolvers.jl is a Julia package that provides iterative algorithms for solving linear systems, eigenproblems, and singular value problems.
 The purpose of this package is to provide efficient Julia implementations for iterative methods.
-The package aims to accept a wide variety of input types and that's why most arguments don't specify a specific type, however this is still in progress.
+The package aims to accept a wide variety of input types and that's why most arguments don't specify a specific type.

 For bug reports, feature requests and questions please submit an issue.
 If you're interested in contributing, please see the [Contributing](@ref) guide.